 Precipitation data were obtained from two sources: estimated monthly precipitation (in millimeters) over Kerala, obtained with land-based rain gauges and available from the Indian Institute of Tropical Meteorology from 1956; and estimated daily precipitation (averaged monthly) over the ocean on a 2.5° grid from a remote-sensing product of the NOAA Global Precipitation Climatology Project.
 From the latter, we extracted data for the 2.5° × 2.5° box defined by latitude 8.75–11.25 and longitude 73.25–75.75 off the Kerala coast.
 The land and nearshore ocean precipitation data are correlated (Supporting Information; Figure S6).

 The ONI is a measure of the SST anomaly in the east-central Pacific and a standard index of the ENSO cycle.
 More specifically, it is 3-month running mean of ERSST.v5 SST anomalies in the Niño 3.4 region, based on centered 30-year base periods updated every 5 years.
 For this study, we downloaded the ONI from the NOAA National Weather Service Climate Prediction Center.
 The DMI is defined by the SST anomaly difference between the western (10°S–10°N, 50°E–70°E) and southeastern (10°S–0°, 90°E–110°E) Indian Ocean and is an index for the IOD cycle.
 It has been shown to predict anoxic events in the study area (Vallivattathillam et al., 2017) and seasonal chlorophyll blooms in the southeastern Indian Ocean (Currie et al, 2013).
 DMI data were downloaded from the NOAA Earth System Research Laboratory.
+The DMI and our regional SST data off the Kerala coast are correlated (Figure S7).

 2.3 Hypothesized drivers

 Our statistical tests were structured around tests of specific hypothesized drivers of catch variability (Table 1) based on the biological information concerning how environmental conditions affect sardine survival and recruitment and affect exposure of Indian oil sardines to the coastal fishery.
 These tests consisted of a specific response variable (catch either during the monsoon or after) and a covariate in a specific time-frame during the current or prior season.
-We hypothesized that variables affecting or correlated with the inshore movement of sardines would correlate with July–September (monsoon- and spawning-period) landings, that variables correlating with spawning strength would correlate with March–May (pre-spawning, accelerated adult growth–period) landings, and that variables correlated with spawning strength and larval/juvenile survival would correlate with October–May (post-monsoon, mixed-age catch–period) landings in the current year and subsequent 1–2 years.
+We hypothesized that variables affecting or correlated with the inshore movement of sardines would correlate with July–September (monsoon- and spawning-period) landings, and that variables correlated with spawning strength and larval/juvenile survival would correlate with October–March (post-monsoon, mixed-age catch–period) landings in the current year and subsequent 1–2 years.
 Our tests (Table 1) examined multiple indices of upwelling, known to drive productivity, and ocean temperature, which affects juvenile and larval growth and survival.
-We also tested hypotheses concerning precipitation, historically considered to influence the timing of oil sardine landings but which when over land leads to high nutrient fluxes and accompanying anoxia, and those concerning the ONI and DMI, as the effects of the ENSO and the IOD on sardine fluctuation have received attention recently.
-Lastly, we tested hypotheses concerning the chlorophyll-a concentration, as this concentration correlates directly with sardine food availability and chlorophyll fronts influence sardine shoaling, but the power for these analyses was low given the brevity of the chlorophyll time series.
+We also tested

+precipitation, historically considered to influence the timing of oil sardine landings but which when over land leads to high river discharge with high nutrient fluxes and accompanying nearshore anoxia, and those concerning the ONI and DMI, as the effects of the ENSO and the IOD on sardine fluctuation have received attention recently.
+Lastly, we tested models using the chlorophyll-a concentration, as this concentration correlates directly with sardine food availability and chlorophyll fronts influence sardine shoaling.
+The power for these analyses was low given the brevity of the chlorophyll-a time series.

 2.4 Statistical models